hassio-addons/addon-influxdb/README.md

 You need to do the following steps in order to get this working:

-- Go into the admin web-interface provided by this add-on.
+- Click on "OPEN WEB UI" to open the admin web-interface provided by this add-on.
 - On the left menu click on the "InfluxDB Admin".
 - Create a database for storing Home Assistant's data in, e.g., `homeassistant`.
 - Goto the users tab and create a user for Home Assistant, e.g., `homeassistant`.

-Now we've got this in place, add the following snippet to your Home Assistant `configuration.yml` file.
+Now we've got this in place, add the following snippet to your Home Assistant `configuration.yaml` file.

 ```yaml
 influxdb: